What is it exactly?

 Providing a Supportive Environment:

-The life expectancy of dogs with intervertebral disc disease (IVDD) can vary widely depending on several factors, including the severity of the condition, the age of the dog, the presence of neurological deficits, the type of treatment received, and the dog’s overall health.
+The life expectancy of dogs with IVDD can vary widely depending on several factors, including the severity of the condition, the age of the dog, the presence of neurological deficits, the type of treatment received, and the dog's overall health.

 For dogs with mild IVDD and no significant neurological deficits, especially if treated promptly and effectively, the life expectancy can be normal, and they can lead a full and healthy life.
 With conservative management, such as rest, medication, and physical therapy, many dogs can recover from mild IVDD episodes and resume normal activities.